-When you experience nasal symptoms that last longer than two weeks and tend to recur, you should consider making an appointment with your doctor for a complete medical evaluation.
+When you experience nasal symptoms, you should consider making an appointment with a Cleveland Clinic allergist for a complete evaluation.

 In this section on testing you will find: